 In personal service settings, staff and clients are in close contact.
 The virus can spread from respiratory droplets and shared surfaces of a person with COVID-19.
 This is a summary of measures to reduce the spread of COVID-19 while providing services.
-These measures are in addition to the ones in the COVID-19 Response Framework and the Additional Public Health Measures for All Sectors.
+These measures are in addition to the ones in Ontario’s Roadmap to Reopen and the COVID-19 Public Health Measures and Advice.

 Please note that the requirements under the Ontario Personal Service Settings Regulation136/18 apply.
 Also refer to Public Health Ontario: Guide to Infection Prevention and Control in Personal Service Settings.

 A template and a checklist are available to help develop your COVID-19 workplace safety plan.

 - Workstations and equipment in use are two metres/six feet apart, or equipped with barriers/dividers that are adequate in height to ensure the protection between clients and staff.

 - Alcohol-based hand sanitizer (ABHR) with a minimum of 60% alcohol concentration is available at each workstation, and staff and clients are encouraged to use it frequently.